Over the past couple weeks, I’ve been thinking quite a bit about crisis communications training.

 There would then be a further development, and they would have five minutes notice before the next interview – and each person would do a different type of format.

-Each group would do at least four mock interview, and with each one, there would be another development (which would play out their worst nightmares for their business).
+Each group would do at least four mock interviews, and before each one, there would be another development (which would play out their worst nightmares for their business).

 The day would culminate with the group either holding a press conference, being doorstepped or facing Jeremy Paxman on Newsnight.